 - Status of Internal Audits and Auditing by Corporate Auditors

-- Evaluation of Internal Control System for Financial Reporting
+- Evaluation of the Internal Control System Related to Financial Reporting

 Our Basic Approach to Corporate Governance

-- Subaru works on the enhancement of corporate governance as one of the top priorities of management in order to gain the satisfaction and trust of all of our stakeholders by achieving sustainable growth and improving our corporate value in the medium and long term aiming to be “A Compelling Company with Strong Market Presence” based on the “Customers Come First” principle under the corporate philosophy outlined on the right.
+- Subaru works on the enhancement of corporate governance as one of the top priorities of management in order to gain the satisfaction and trust of all of our stakeholders by achieving sustainable growth and improving our corporate value in the medium and long term aiming to be “A Compelling Company with Strong Market Presence” based on the “Customers Come First” principle under the vision of our corporate philosophy.

 - Subaru clearly separates the function of decision making and the oversight of corporate management from that of the execution of business operations and aims to realize effective corporate management by expediting decision making.